Documentary film, Girl Model opens closed doors on the truth behind young girls fighting to survive the vicious world of modelling.

 What was it about Girl Model that made you want to get involved?

-I think every girl who has modeled internationally can relate.
-It doesn’t matter if they started modeling at 13 or 18 or 22, there is a sense of relation to being taken away from your home and not having much information about what is going on.
-That to me makes it important to talk about and also the fact of opening eyes to young these girls.
+I think every girl who has modelled internationally can relate.
+It doesn’t matter if they started modelling at 13 or 18 or 22, there is a sense of relation to being taken away from your home and not having much information about what is going on.
+That to me makes it important to talk about and also the fact of opening eyes to these young girls.
 I want to protect these children, because they are children, and if they want to model then they can model in their own country with teen and child agencies that are career related.

-Do you have any advice for young girls seeking a career in modeling?
+Do you have any advice for young girls seeking a career in modelling?